 As the news gets better for property and the media reports rising auction clearance rates, rising house prices and increasing consumer confidence, a whole group of new buyers will also enter the property market, buoyed by a strengthening economy, growing employment, and renewed confidence in the direction Australia is heading.

 This will serve to increase competition for property which will potentially drive up prices and most importantly, absorb quality stock, making it harder for you to secure a solid investment.

 This is likely to happen for two main reasons:

 Now don’t get me wrong.
 Not all property markets will rebound strongly this year.

 Properties located in the inner and middle-ring suburbs, particularly in gentrifying locations, will outperform cheaper properties in the outer suburbs.

-The reason being, the rising cost of living, higher mortgage costs and rents have adversely affected low-income earners to a greater extent than middle and high-income earners who are likely to recover their income back to pre-pandemic levels more quickly, while many have not been hit at all.
+The reason being, the rising cost of living, higher mortgage costs and rents have adversely affected low-income earners to a greater extent than middle and high-income earners, while many affluent Aussies who have paid off their mortgage have not been hit at all.

-High-rise apartment towers in our CBD’s which were already suffering from the adverse publicity of structural problems prior to Covid19 will now become the slums of the future as they are shunned by homeowners and investors.
+High-rise apartment towers which were already suffering from the adverse publicity of structural problems prior to Covid19 will now become the slums of the future as they are shunned by homeowners and investors.

 And like after every downturn, there will be a flight to quality properties and an increased emphasis on liveability.